 We’ve highlighted companies that are using APIs to build new revenue streams as traditional ones declined; the lessons learned from those companies is that strategic thinking about core competencies as well as competitive differentiators enable business to turn their data into sellable services via APIs.
 That thought process around API strategy is a new way of imagining the value of data, and it’s a natural way for IT leaders to evolve their roles.

 Ross and Uri lay out a blueprint for how to go about reimagining the way your business thinks of APIs.
-“Set up a program and educate staff about APIs, “ they advise.
+“Set up a developer program and educate staff about APIs, “ they advise.
 “Switch the mindset so that IT thinks not just about building, testing, and runtimes, but about delivering the data—the assets of value.
 Consider a new role: the cross-functional project manager who can weave together various systems into a compelling new business offering.”

 Digital disruption doesn’t just mean headaches for the business – API strategy can turn it into an extraordinary opportunity for the business.
 Any company, no matter what industry it’s in or how settled a business model, can benefit from an API strategy.
 We have lots of resources to help change the thinking about what you’re doing with your enterprise data; take a look and see what benefits APIs can bring your company.